 Animals were anesthetized in an induction chamber connected to an isoflurane vaporizer (3%).
-During the surgery animals were maintained at 1 - 2% isoflurane using a nose cone.
-The left hind leg and the top of the head of the animal were shaved using a small animal clipper and were sanitized with an antiseptic solution and alcohol.
+During the surgery, animals were maintained at 1-2% isoflurane using a nose cone.
+The left hind leg and the top of the head of the animal were shaved using a small animal clipper, and sanitized with an antiseptic solution and alcohol.
 Two incisions were made on the hind leg: one parallel to the VL muscle and one parallel to the LG muscle.
 A third incision was made on the back of the head, right behind the cranium and between the ears.
-Two EMG electrodes, one common wire, and four SONO crystals, which were connected to a custom-built micro-connector plug, were passed under the skin between the small incision behind the head to the incisions in the hind leg.
+Two EMG electrodes, one common wire and four SONO crystals, which were connected to a custom-built micro-connector plug, were passed under the skin through the small incision behind the head to the incisions in the hind leg.

 A pair of SONO crystals were implanted in the VL and LG muscles within a small incision.
-We aimed to place crystals as far apart as possible to encompass most of the muscle and to get measurements of muscle shortening and related shortening velocity.
-Crystals were placed approximately 8 - 12 mm apart, within each muscle.
+We aimed to place crystals as far apart as possible to encompass most of the muscle and to obtain measurements of muscle shortening and related shortening velocity.
+Crystals were placed approximately 8-12 mm apart, within each muscle.
 The crystals were aligned for maximum signal-to-noise ratio by observing their output live on an oscilloscope.
 The incisions in the muscle were closed and the crystals were anchored with 5-0 suture.
 EMG electrodes were inserted with a 22-gauge needle and secured with 5-0 suture adjacent to the location of the SONO crystals.
 The common wire was placed between the skin and back musculature.
-All electrode placements were confirmed post-mortem, and data were excluded from analysis if any wires were found to be loose or in the wrong position.
-Skin incisions were closed with 3-0 suture.
-Using permanent marker and non-toxic white paint, markers were placed on the animals' hind leg joint centers of rotation (toe, metatarsophalangeal (MTP), ankle, knee, and hip joint) and one marker on the ilium.
-Animals were given a minimum of 24 hours to recover from surgery before experiments were conducted.
+All electrode placements were confirmed postmortem, and data were excluded from analysis if any wires were found to be loose or in the wrong position.
+Skin incisions were closed with 3-0 suture and the connector plug was attached to the head with cyanoacrylate adhesive and 3-0 suture.
+Using permanent marker and non-toxic white paint, markers were placed on the animals' hind leg joint centers of rotation [toe, metatarsophalangeal (MTP), ankle, knee and hip joint] and one marker on the ilium.
+Animals were given a minimum of 24 h to recover from surgery before experiments were conducted.